-I’m a Ph.D student in philosophy at Université de Montréal, Canada.
+I’m a Ph.D candidate in philosophy at Université de Montréal, Canada.
 My work is currently centered around the areas of moral phenomenology and philosophy of perception within the works of Maurice Merleau-Ponty and Edmund Husserl.
 More specifically, I draw from their work an emphasis on the phenomenon of moral orientation and the possibility of having pre-perceptual moral judgements.
 I aim to adopt a critical approach to these experiences in order to also account for themes of intersubjectivity, temporality, and trauma in them.
 I also work in the areas of philosophy of love and philosophy of trauma.

 I received my Master’s degree in philosophy from Concordia University in 2022.
 My research project was on the interpretation of heroism within Merleau-Ponty’s Phenomenology of Perception and how his writings on this topic can lead to explaining a modern form of spontaneous heroism in society.
 You can read about it here.
 Before then, I did my Bachelor’s degree at Concordia with a double major in philosophy and English literature.